Smertig/banana/master/_sources/api/tg/types/encrypted_credentials.rst.txt

 .. cpp:struct:: banana::api::encrypted_credentials_t

-   Contains data required for decrypting and authenticating EncryptedPassportElement.
+   Describes data required for decrypting and authenticating EncryptedPassportElement.
 See the Telegram Passport Documentation for a complete description of the data decryption and authentication processes.

    .. cpp:member:: string_t data